KentenRoth/100DaysOfCode/README.md

 Day 54-57

 I spent those days working on my portfolio site!
 I have completed my portfolio and pushed it live.
 Tonight I am updating my linkedIn and taking the next step towards starting a new career.

 ---

 Day 58 (after break)

 It has been a long time since I put anything in here.
 I feel bad for taking such a long break from updating, but my iMac finally met its maker.
 I had been working on getting a new one while coding on my MacBook Air.
 I didn't have all my needed things on my Air, and when I started to get some of the things I would typically use, my laptop began to struggle.
 So I had to back off on what I had and what I was doing.
 I still coded almost every day, but I did not get in as much as I wanted.
 I now have my new iMac, and office area set up, so it will be back to normal now!

 ---

+Day 59

+I am putting day 59 because I have no clue what the real days.
+I am out of the groove on updating my 100 days of code repo.
+The last few days I have been working on FCC algorithms and a side project that I have been doing.
+I have made progress on the FCC algorithms, but I haven't felt great about all of the ones I have completed.
+I have been doing my best to use MDN to find ways to complete some of the challenges, but a few of them I ended up on medium articles explaining how to complete them.
+I learned a lot of the articles, and they lead me to explore different things on MDN, but I don't feel as successful when I find answers in that way.